nimedev/angular-es6/README.md

 ## Angular ES6

-> A starting point for building web applications with angular 1.5 using JSPM
+> A starting point for building web applications with angular 1.5 using JSPM and ES6

 ### Install dependencies